Cologne, or Köln in German, is a cultural centre and historical city with an Old Town nestled in its heart.

 The breakfast buffet and cross-culture haute cuisine, served here will give you a fresh choice every time you visit.

-The buffet at Konrad restaurant is a Surf n Turf affair with highlights including Boston Market’s fresh fishes and juicy beef carpaccio.
+The breakfast buffet at Konrad restaurant is a Surf n Turf affair with highlights including Boston Market’s fresh fishes and juicy beef carpaccio.

 Á la carte is always on the menu.
 You can order an array of dishes from Cologne-style potato fritters to lava-grilled steaks.